rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 ### **Debugging the Scenario**

 1. **Setup Testing Environment**
-    1. Prepare your testing environment (as described [here](#evaluation-environment).
+    1. Prepare your testing environment (as described [here](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/B.-Evaluation-Environment).
 Ensure you have two distinct instances of Google Chrome:
         - **Chrome Private**: Simulating third-party cookie deprecation.
         - **Chrome Open**: Running on default settings.
     2. In both instances, navigate to [YouTube.com](http://youtube.com/) and log in using any account available to you.
 2. **Open Developer Tools**
     1. Launch Chrome DevTools in both browsers.
 For Mac users, press **Cmd-Option-i** and for Linux users, press **Ctrl-Shift-i**.
-    2. It's crucial to initialize DevTools prior to browsing to capture all network interactions as pages load.
+    2. It's crucial to initialize DevTools before browsing to capture all network interactions as pages load.
 3. **Adjust Network Tab Settings**
     1. In the network tab of both browsers, activate the "Preserve Log" and "Disable Cache" options.
     2. These settings ensure the persistence of network request logs for post-analysis.